M-G-A/3D-Metrics/README.md

 ```

 Note of the authors (updated):<br />
-Googles implementation of IoU (https://github.com/google-research-datasets/Objectron) apparently assumes boxes, which are only on rotation apart.
+Googles implementation of IoU (https://github.com/google-research-datasets/Objectron) apparently assumes boxes, which are only one rotation apart.
 Our implementation does not have this assumption. <br />
-Facebooks implementation in PyTorch3D (https://pytorch3d.org/docs/iou3d, Code published end of 2021) seems to be a similar parallel work, however they meshify the boxes and do not state or explain there equations/method (in the corresponding paper IoU isn’t even discussed).
+Facebooks implementation in PyTorch3D (https://pytorch3d.org/docs/iou3d, Code published end of 2021) seems to be a similar parallel work, however they meshify the boxes and do not state or explain their equations/method (in the corresponding paper IoU isn’t even discussed).
 We give those explanations in the paper and we think this makes it more easy to follow ;).<br />
 Nevertheless, v2v and bbd should be completely new.

 ## Acknowledgement